Non-universality of halo profiles and implications for dark matter experiments: Effects of profile scatter on dark matter annihilation

 \subsection{The annihilation flux due to the smooth distribution of dark matter in the Milky Way}

 We now discuss the impact of the halo density probability distribution function on the Milky Way annihilation flux along different lines of sight.
 The expected flux at a particular angle $\psi$ with respect to the Galactic center depends on the distribution of dark matter densities along that line of sight.
 As that is an outcome of the particular concentration of the Galactic Halo, drawn from a distribution of possible concentrations, there is a distribution of expected fluxes for each line of sight.
+Our calculations of the PDF of dark matter annihilation within the Milky Way assume that the PDF of the spherically-averaged Galactic dark matter density and annihilation are well-described by an Einasto profile and the corresponding PDF of halo concentrations, as we have shown to be the case for cluster-massed halos.

 The line of sight flux at an angle $\psi$ with respect to the Galactic center can be written as